New Student Orientation Schedule

 Barnes & Noble at Bucknell University Bookstore, 400 Market St. (shuttles available at Freas Hall)

-Make sure to have your student ID with you.8:30–10 a.m.
-College of Arts & Sciences and College of Engineering Merit Scholars Reception
+Make sure to have your student ID with you.8:30–10:30 a.m.
+Individual Advising and Course Schedule Changes

 Faculty Offices and Registrar's Office

 Students can use this time to meet with their faculty adviser(s) individually and discuss changes to their course schedule.
 The Registrar's Office, located in Marts Hall, will be open to make approved changes.
-If you don't know who your adviser is, check your Academic Progress Report in Banner Self-service.9–10 a.m.
-Learn About Chinese Language and Cultural Courses
+If you don't know who your adviser is, check your Academic Progress Report in Banner Web.9–10 a.m.
+Exploring Languages and Cultures Sessions

 Science Quad (rain location: Olin Science 451 & 475)

-Are you taking MATH 192 or Math 201 this fall and still working on the Countdown to Calculus course?
-Do you like ice cream treats?
-Come "chill" with us!
-This casual, drop-in session is a chance to talk with students and faculty about math and about what to expect in calculus.
-Feel free to bring a device and stay to work on Countdown to Calculus.
-(Vegan and allergy-conscious options will be available)9–10:30 a.m.
+Are you taking MATH 192 or MATH 201 this fall and still working on the Countdown to Calculus course?
+Do you like sweet treats?
+Join us for a casual, drop-in session!
+This is a chance to talk about what to expect in calculus and answer your questions about Countdown to Calculus.
+You are welcome to bring a device to work on the program while you snack.
+(Vegan and allergy-conscious options will be available.)9–10:30 a.m.
 EIE Drop-Ins

 Bucknell has a number of programs and spaces to support and celebrate various identities.
 Many of these spaces are organized under Equity and Inclusive Excellence.
 Please feel free to stop by the spaces listed below to meet the staff and some current students working with these offices.
-All are welcome to stop by for snacks and to learn about our campus communities.Elaine Langone Center 045
+All are welcome to stop by for snacks and to learn about our campus communities.10 a.m.
+Academic Experience Panel (Students will alternate between the Academic Experience Panel and Library Unbound)

 Bertrand Library

-At this casual, drop-in event, you'll enjoy a snack, enter to win some fabulous prizes and learn how library and technology resources, services, spaces and staff can help you succeed academically.
-The library is the academic center of campus; make it your home away from home!11 a.m.
-Academic Experience Panel
+At this casual, drop-in event, you can enjoy a snack, enter to win prizes and learn how Library & Information Technology resources, services, spaces and staff can help you succeed academically.
+The library is the academic center of campus; make it your home away from home!Noon–2 p.m.
+Lunch & Class of 2030 Photo

 Christy Mathewson Memorial Stadium1-1:50 p.m.
 Mindfulness Meditation Session

 Rooke Meditation Chapel1–2 p.m.
-Muslim Community Prayer and Lunch
+Orthodox Christian Community Lunch

 Muslim Community Space, Davis Hall, South Campus Apartments

 Get a taste of Campus Muslim Life by joining for weekly congregational worship in the Muslim Community Space.
 Taking place every Friday (known as the Day of Assembly in Arabic), this service features a two-part sermon known as the khutbah, with a pause between the two parts of the sermon to allow for a time of personal prayer, or du'a.
-Lunch will be served after the service and all students are welcome.1-2 p.m.
-Orthodox Christian Community Lunch
+Lunch will be served after the service and all students are welcome.2–3:30 p.m.
+Campus Tours & Free Time (McDonell and Vedder Residents)

 Weis Center Concert Hall